MIchaelMainer/msgraph-sdk-dotnet-beta-howto/README.md

 ## Summary

-The Microsoft Graph is changing often so we don't provide a beta client library.
-Still, people want to use the beta functionality in their application.
-This workflow shows how you integrate that beta functionality into your existing v1.0 Graph client.
-The main benefits of this are that you get to:
+The Microsoft Graph beta API is rapidly changing so we currently don't provide a beta client library.
+Still, you may want to use beta functionality in your application.
+This workflow shows how to integrate that beta functionality into your existing v1.0 Graph client.

+By integrating beta functionality, you can:
-* use beta objects in your existing application.
+* Use beta objects in your existing application
-* use your existing authenticated Graph client.
+* Use your existing authenticated Graph client
-* use the existing serializer to serialize/deserialize Microsoft Graph objects.
+* Use the existing serializer to serialize/deserialize Microsoft Graph objects

-I see the following opportunities to further this:
+Possible improvements:
-* script this workflow so that metadata can be autogenerated based on target entities.
+* Script this workflow so that metadata can be autogenerated based on target entities
-* update this workflow so that we can get the *CollectionPage objects generated so that we no longer have to do work with the JSON to get a collection of objects.
+* Update this workflow so that we can get the CollectionPage objects generated (so that we no longer have to do work with the JSON to get a collection of objects)